farouk-allani/eaglefi-docs-2/docs/intro.md

 ## Join the Flight

-EagleFi isn’t just our story—it’s yours.
+EagleFi isn’t just our story, it’s yours.
 Whether you’re swapping your first token or launching a protocol, you’re part of a revolution.

 **Together, let’s prove that decentralized finance belongs to everyone.**

 Ready to begin?
 [Get started](./getting-started) and soar.

-*Built with ❤️ in Tunisia.
+*Built with ❤️.
 Powered by Massa.*